-We denote a morphism $\mathcal C$ which is a connected surfaces as $\mathcal C^{u}_{l}$.
-Here $u,l$ are words in the alphabet $\{+,-\}$ in such a way that the $i-$th character of $u$ (of $l$) is the gluing number of the $i-$th circle of the upper (of the lower) boundary.
+We denote an orientable, connected morphism $C$ by $C^{u}_{l}$.
+Here $u,l$ are words in the alphabet $\{+,-\}$ in such a way that the $i$-th character of $u$ (of $l$) is the glueing number of the $i$-th circle of the upper (of the lower) boundary.
 The construction above ensures that this notation is always possible.
-Therefore we denote an arbitrary orientable morphism $(\mathcal C,w)$ as
+Therefore, we denote an arbitrary orientable morphism $(C,w)$ by